KIPYEGO-IAN/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to print current working directory.
+0:Where am I: A script to print current working directory.
+1:What's in there?: A script to list contents in current directory.